IBM/cert-manager-webhook-ibmcis/README.md

 wget -O- https://storage.googleapis.com/kubebuilder-tools/kubebuilder-tools-1.14.1-linux-amd64.tar.gz | tar xz --strip-components=1 -C __main__/hack
 ```

-Then modify `testdata/softlayer/config.json` to setup the configs.
+Then modify `testdata/ibmcis/config.json` to setup the configs.

 Now you can run the test suite with:

 ```bash
 TEST_ZONE_NAME=example.com. go test .
 ```
-### Test via dockerfile (Mac test binaries does not exist)
+### Test via Docker (Mac test binaries not described in above section)

 ```bash
 #CRN to be used in config.json as cisCRN